-AP C 764 Abutments (1.5)
+AP C 764 Abutments

-Provides instruction in the detailing, layout and construction of abutments used in the heavy highway industry.
+I hour lecture - 11/2 hours laboratory Provides instruction in the detailing, layout and construction of abutments used in the heavy highway industry.
 The terms, components, materials, building techniques and procedures will be presented.
 The class project includes keyway, panel, head wall and wing wall construction